olafkrueger/FontAwesome5WithApacheFlex/README.md

 	```
 	<s:Label text="\uf058" fontFamily="FontAwesome5Regular" fontSize="100" color="#000000" />
 	```
-	Notice that you have to add a leading `\u` before the icon code!
+	Notice that you have to add a leading `\u` to the icon code!

 You find a list of all icons in the "Font Awesome 5" [CheatSheet](https://fontawesome.com/cheatsheet).